shmax/graphql-php-validation-toolkit/README.md

 ### Managing Created Types

-This library will create new types as needed.
-If you are using some kind of type manager to store and retrieve types, you can integrate it by providing a `typeSetter` callback.
+This library will create new types as needed and store them statically in TypeRegistry, but if you would prefer to use your own type manager to store and retrieve types, you can integrate it by providing a `typeSetter` callback.
 Make sure it returns the type that was set:

 ```php